 Stay at Pakuba Safari Lodge.

-Day 17 of 18 Days Uganda Birding tour: Birding to Entebbe.
+Day 17 of 18 Days Uganda Birding Safari: Birding to Entebbe

 Stay at Travellers Inn

-Day 18 of 18 Days Uganda Birding tour: Transfer to the airport for departure
+Day 18 of 18 Days Uganda Birding Safari: Transfer to the airport for departure